 IPVanish is popular with Kodi users because it allows them to download the Android APK directly to their device.
 The interface is also remote control-friendly for Kodi devices that lack a keyboard and mouse.

 There are apps for both iOS and Android, and there’s desktop support for Windows and MacOS.
 A bonus with this provider is that you are allowed as many connected devices as you’d like, as opposed to the typical offering of five.

 - Keeps no logs

 - Doesn’t accept Bitcoin

 FAST AND SECURE:IPVanish gives you solid security in a speedy package.
-Will struggle with popular streaming services and doesn’t work in China.
-7-day money back guarantee.
+Will struggle with some popular streaming services and doesn’t work in China.
+30-day money-back guarantee.

 Read our full review of IPVanish.